anju-thute/Templates/populationSelection.md

 The query will be encoded in JSON following the [schemata](https://github.com/NSSAC/EpiHiper-Schema/tree/master/schema).

 ### Geo-spacial queries
 Currently EpiHiper does not support geo-spacial queries based on shapes.
 This feature will be implemented in the future and the encoding will use JSON.
 This, however, does not mean that we cannot select locations.
-Locations of homes or activities will have admin levels 1 through 2 (country, state, county) in the location table, thus locations can be selected based on these field values.
+Locations of homes or activities will have admin levels 1 through 2 (country (implied admin 0), state, county) in the location tables, thus locations can be selected based on these field values.
 We will provide a JSON encoding for admin levels which represent a tree structure so that EXCEADS can map user understandable names to the appropriate admin levels.
 Since the admin levels are a static property, the above described implementation will suffice.